-5% – 20% of children experience some sort of feeding or swallowing disorder.
-To help those kids who struggle, feeding therapy is a common service offered by speech language pathologists (SLPs).
+Approximately 5% – 20% of children experience some sort of feeding or swallowing disorder.
+To help those kids who struggle, feeding therapy is a common service offered by speech language pathologists (SLPs) and/or occupational therapists (OT).
 Feeding therapy is more than just “teaching a child to eat.”
 Therapists work closely with patients and their families to determine the source of the child’s difficulties and develop very specific therapies to make the entire process of eating easier and more enjoyable.

 While “picky eating” is often used to describe children’s eating habits, other problems with feeding can be oral sensory, swallowing, oral motor, or structural.